m3g/CellListMap.jl/docs/src/index.md

 ## Overview

 ### High level interface for periodic system

 Since version `0.7.22`, a new simpler, higher level interface was introduced, that will facilitate the use of `CellListMap` without any loss in performance.
 The new interface is flexible enough for the majority of applications.
 It may become the default interface in the future.
-See the [PeriodicSystems interface] menu for details.
+See the [PeriodicSystems interface](PeriodicSystems) menu for details.

-### Standard lower level interface
+### Lower level interface

 The main function is `map_parwise!` (or `map_pairwise`):